saeedAlobidi/NET-Core-8-API-Application/README.md

 <br/>

-	1- The application is built to accept different changes in each level <br />
+	 1- The application is built to accept different changes in each level

-	2-You can add more than one controller usecase repository  without affecting the structure of the project or write more of code <br />
+2-You can add more than one controller use case repository without affecting the structure of the project or write more code <br />

-	3- The application  used asp.net mvc core 5 and dependency  indejction 3- The application  used Entity Framewrok  as ORM 4-The application  used Microsoft.AspNetCore.Identity  for authentication and authorization 5-deploy docker image
+3- The application used asp.net MVC core 5 and dependency injection

+3- The application used Entity Framework as ORM

+ 4- The application used Microsoft.AspNetCore.Identity for authentication and authorization

+5-deploy docker image

 6-code Testable <br />

  <br />